dagflow-team/dayabay-model/README.md

 Second, install the contents of the local module as python package, triggering also dependencies installation, including data.
 Note, that the argument `-e` uses symbolic links to the python files instead of copying, which makes all the modifications of the model immediately accessible.

+### Minimal working examples

+The minimal working examples are located in the folder `extras/mwe` folder.
+They are available when the code is obtained from the GitHub.

 #### Simple run

-Assuming the code is obtained from GitHub as outlined above, one can run the script [run.py](extras/mwe/run.py):
+Now one can run the script [run.py](extras/mwe/run.py):

 ```bash
 ./extras/mwe/run.py